aws/aws-graviton-getting-started/perfrunbook/debug_hw_perf.md

 For SVE instructions there are metrics which describe how many SVE instructions had empty, full and partially-filled SVE predicates: `inst-sve-empty-pkc`, `inst-sve-partial-pkc`, and `inst-sve-full-pkc`.
 These metrics apply to all SVE instructions (loads, stores, integer, and floating-point operations).
 The `pkc` term indicates the counters are in units of "per kilo cycle".

 A single SVE instruction can execute multiple (vectorized) floating point operations in the ALU.
 These are counted individually by `flop-sve-pkc`.
 For example: a single SVE `FMUL` instruction on 32-bit floats on Graviton 3's 256-bit vector will increment the `flop-sve-pkc` counter by eight because the operation is executed on the eight 32-bit floats that fit in the 256-bit vector.
-Some instructions, such as `FMA` and (Fused Multiply Add) excute two floating point operations per item in the vector and increment the counter accordingly.
+Some instructions, such as `FMA` (Fused Multiply Add), execute two floating point operations per item in the vector and increment the counter accordingly.
 The `flop-sve-pkc` counter is incremented assuming a full SVE predicate.

 Floating point operations for NEON and scalar instructions are counted together in the `flop-nonsve-pkc` counter.
 For a single NEON `FMUL` instruction on 32-bit floats, the `inst-neon-pkc` counter will increment by one, and the `flop-nonsve-pkc` counter will increment by four (the number of 32-bit floats in a 128-bit NEON register).
 For a single scalar `FMUL` instruction, the `flop-nonsve-pkc` counter will increment by one.
 Some instructions (e.g., Fused Multiply Add) will increment the value by two.